TJVering/EDUGraphAPI/README.md

 var challengeImmediately = filterContext.Controller.TempData[ChallengeImmediatelyTempDataKey];
 ~~~

 If the value is true, we will redirect the user to the authentication endpoint immediately.
-Otherwise, the page above will be shown first, and user click the Login button to proceed.
+Otherwise, the page above will be shown first, and user clicks the Login button to proceed.

 **LinkedOrO365UsersOnlyAttribute**

 The is another authorization filter.
-With it we can only allow linked users or Office 365 user to visit the protected controllers/actions.
+With it we can only allow linked users or Office 365 users to visit the protected controllers/actions.

 ~~~c#
 protected override bool AuthorizeCore(HttpContextBase httpContext)